-No matter what your role at Penn State, learning best practices for keeping yourself safe online, how to spot malicious email messages, and how to keep your devices secure can benefit you.
+No matter what your role at Penn State, learning best practices for keeping yourself safe online, spotting malicious email messages, and keeping your devices secure can benefit you.
 Our information security training will teach you all of these things in a short, engaging format.
 All newly-hired faculty, staff, and researchers are required to take the information security training within 30 days of receiving their access accounts.
 Check out our training page to learn more.

 FREE Anti-Virus Software